Urkaz/urkaz.github.io/assets/data/games/ronin-hood-sisters.md

 #### Inventory UI

-The inventory menu required displaying the girl stats and abilities, and it allowed equipping gems that changed the girl stats in real time.
-The equipment of the gems was made with a simple drag and drop from the "Inventory" area to the "Equipped Gems" area.
-The girl image is displayed in the UI using a render target of an spawned girl somewhere in the background.
+The inventory menu displayed each girl's stats and abilities, and allowed equipping gems that would alter those stats in real time.
+Gems were equipped using a simple drag-and-drop system from the "Inventory" area to the "Equipped Gems" section.
+The girl's image was shown via a render target of a spawned character placed somewhere in the background.

 <gallery>
     /img/games/screenshots/rhs/inventory1.png | Gem descriptions and stats changes.